2024 Calendar

-Meetings are held in the South Lake Tahoe area.
-Regular chapter meetings are held on the third Thursday of each month from January through May and September through December inclusive.
-Exceptions are noted by *.
+Chapter meetings are held in the South Lake Tahoe area on the third Saturday of each month except July.
 Please contact the chapter regent for specific locations.

 Dates & Times Details